| Title: | Genomic Breeding Tools: Genetic Variance Prediction and Cross-Validation |

 producing O1; then, P3 and P4 are mated, producing O2; then, O1 and O2 are mated, producing a segregating family.

-function takes similarly formatted arguments as the pop.predict
+The mppop.predict function takes similarly formatted arguments as the pop.predict function

-package.
-For the sake of simplicity, we also include the mppop_predict2
+in the PopVar package.
+For the sake of simplicity, we also include the mppop_predict2 function, which

 takes arguments in a format more consistent with other genomewide prediction packages/functions.